Auto configure HTTPS with Let's Encrypt on Debian and Ubuntu

 You most likely want to say ‘NO’ to the mariadb/mysql setup question and go for the nginx setup

-Passbolt debian and ubuntu packages currently supports the configuration of nginx.
+The passbolt debian based package currently supports the configuration of nginx.
 It comes with a default configuration that supports:

 The following steps will guide you through the option that uses Let’s encrypt method to enable SSL.